 Scenario Linked Principal Risk Economic downturn Given that the Group derives nearly all its revenues from the UK, a severe economic downturn could impact consumer confidence and result in a reduction in the number of housing transactions in the market.
 In more extreme cases this could lead to a reduction in the number of customers, or impact Average Spend Per Advertiser (ARPA).
-1. Macroeconomic environment Increased competition and/or new or disruptive technologies Increased competition may impact the Group's ability to grow revenues and could be the result of the entry of a new player and/or new technologies used by competitors.
-This might disrupt Rightmove's total market share and change customer behaviour, leading to a reduction in customer numbers and/or impact their average spend.
-Competitive environment New or disruptive Cyber-attack technologies A cyber-attack could result in Rightmove's platform being unavailable, which would result in lost revenues 4.
-Cyber security and associated additional costs to remediate. and IT systems
+Macroeconomic environment Increased competition and/or new or disruptive technologies Increased competition may impact the Group's ability to grow revenues and could be the result of the entry of a new player and/or new technologies used by competitors.
+This might disrupt Rightmove's 2.
+Competitive environment total market share and change customer behaviour, leading to a reduction in customer numbers and/or impact their average spend.
+New or disruptive technologies Cyber-attack A cyber-attack could result in Rightmove's platform being unavailable, which would result in lost revenues and associated additional costs to remediate.
+4. Cyber security and IT systems